News

 Turkish Airlines and Navan

-The most recent news: Turkish Airlines, one of the world’s largest carriers, is no longer available on Sabre.
-The change took effect on September 1, after talks broke down on a distribution agreement.
-For any ticket issuing or reissuing, modifications, or cancelations, travelers will have to go directly to the airline or via another GDS.
+The most recent news: Frontier Airlines terminated its participation in Sabre as of September 30.
+Similarly, last month, Turkish Airlines, one of the world’s largest carriers, also ended its participation in Sabre — a change that took effect on September 1, after talks broke down on a distribution agreement.
+Now, for any ticket issuing or reissuing, modifications, or cancelations on either Frontier or Turkish, TMCs have to go directly to the airline or via another GDS.

-To say this was a last-minute decision is putting it mildly: The news broke only a couple weeks ago.
-And it represents just the latest in an ongoing series of changes in airline content distribution.
+To say that both decisions were last-minute is putting it mildly: The news broke only a couple of weeks before each termination.
+And the shifts represent just the latest in an ongoing series of changes in airline content distribution.

 What Happens Now?

-With this change, many businesses will get stuck dealing with the fallout.
+With these changes, many businesses will get stuck dealing with the fallout.
 That’s because most TMCs typically pick a single GDS, and Sabre has a large share of the TMC market in the U.S. The effect may be felt less in Europe, where Amadeus holds a significant market share, but any programs based on a single-GDS setup with Sabre will now likely have to scramble.

 Why Navan Customers Can Rest Easy